jamiehenzy/Genome-analysis_RStudio/4_Nailing_it.md

 # For loops and the apply family of functions
-A few useful commands: function(), is.na, which, var, length, for(){ }, points, print, paste, plot, unique, sample

-for loops:
-In many languages, the best way to repeat a calculation is to use a for-loop:
+As we saw with UNIX, the best way to repeat a calculation is to use a for-loop:
 For example, we could square each number 1 to 10

 ```{r, echo=T}